 - Her sin defeats her witness—she won’t be able to help her husband.

 Because the first point is obvious and the third one is not an option right now, I’m going to interact with the second one.
-Marge wants a biblical husband, and her method for acquiring a biblical spouse is unbiblical.
+Mable wants a biblical husband, and her method for acquiring a biblical spouse is unbiblical.
 The result is she is defiling herself.

 Even though her sin could cause behavioral changes in Biff, she won’t get an authentic God-centered husband that will last.
 If she wants a God-loving man, the place to begin will be in the most likely place for change to happen—in her heart.